ctf/taskforce.sus.mcgill.ca/printing.md

 Who can print?
 --------------

-Students in the faculties of Science or Arts and Science can use the printers, and receive 1500 print credits per semester as part of the student fees that they pay.
+Students in the faculties of Science or Arts and Science can use the printers as part of the student fees that they pay.

 Quota
 -----